-44Some of the focus on sustainability is regulatorydriven as well.
+"Some of the focus on sustainability is regulatorydriven as well.
 The regulation is not going away.
-In fact, it's coming at a thundering pace, and we all have to keep abreast of that, particularly here in Europe.77
+In fact, it's coming at a thundering pace, and we all have to keep abreast of that, particularly here in Europe."

-44Labelling is so important today to explain the differences in how funds operate so that consumers can make their own choice.
+differences in how funds operate so that consumers can make their own choice.
 If they want an ethical fund that excludes oil and gas, or if they want a fund that will try and change oil and gas stocks to make them greener, they need to be able to clearly understand that.
-The need for clear labelling has never been more important.99
+The need for clear labelling has never been more important.